safvan-husain/database/README.md

 - `index.rs`: Handles creating, updating, retrieving, and managing indexes.
 - `database.rs`: A simple wrapper for working with data stored in files.
+- `lib.rs`: This file contain test for the functionalities.

 ## 🧺as Overview